 Languages typically exhibit wide variation associated with speakers from different regions, social groups, or identities \cite{labov2006social, Eckert2009-dn}.
 Speakers of language varieties that do not enjoy status as a ``standard'' dialect face discrimination across settings including housing, employment, education, and criminal justice \cite{Adger2014, baugh2005linguistic, Drodowicz2024, rickford2016language}.
 Dialect discrimination often serves as a proxy for other forms of discrimination, such as racism, classism, and xenophobia \cite{Baker-Bell2020-hf, Wiley1996}. \looseness=-1

-Issues of linguistic discrimination in natural language processing (NLP) have raised increasing concern, since English--and particularly its ``standard'' varieties--are the status quo \cite{bender-2019, joshi-etal-2020-state}.
-Similarly, even within English, prioritization of standard varieties could result in differential performance and opportunity allocation, as well as linguistic profiling \cite{Nee2022}. \looseness=-1
+Issues of linguistic discrimination in natural language processing (NLP) have raised increasing concern.
+Research on English is the status quo \cite{bender-2019, joshi-etal-2020-state}; even within English, prioritization of standard varieties could result in differential performance and opportunity allocation, as well as linguistic profiling \cite{Nee2022}. \looseness=-1

 Previous work has explored some dialect biases in language models.
 This research has largely focused on AAE, for which studies have found evidence of bias in hate speech detection \cite{sap2019risk}, language identification \cite{blodgett-etal-2018-twitter}, speech recognition \cite{Koenecke2020, martin2020understanding, martin2023bias, wassink2022uneven, zellou2024linguistic}, and text generation \cite{deas-etal-2023-evaluation}. \citet{hofmann2024dialect} also find that language models exhibit harmful stereotypes about AAE speakers in hypothetical decisions, such as employment and criminal conviction.
 On synthetic data for several varieties, \citet{ziems-etal-2023-multi} find disparities on common NLP tasks such as semantic parsing.
 On other varieties of English, \citet{yong-etal-2023-prompting} find mixed results for generation of code-mixed Southeast Asian dialects and \citet{ryan2024unintended} find disparities on a dialog intent prediction task for Indian and Nigerian English speakers.\looseness=-1